- About Us

 The Validated Audit Process (VAP) is the EICC's standard for effective, shareable audits.

 One of the most fundamental programs the EICC provides to its members is the Validated Audit Process (VAP).
-Established in 2009, the VAP program has completed more than 1,000 audits, finalized its fifth audit protocol, and released its first comprehensive audit findings report.
+Established in 2009, the VAP program has completed more than 2,500 audits.
 As the program has grown it has become more complex, with hundreds of auditors from nine firms executing the protocol in more than 20 countries.
-The current EICC VAP, version 5.0, was ratified in 2014 and went into effect on April 1, 2015.

-These documents are selected chapters from the 5.0 audit operations manual.
+The below documents are selected chapters from the 5.1 audit operations manual.
 Please note the entire audit operations manual is not publicly available.
 If you have any questions, please contact us.

 Audits carried out on EICC member facilities and their suppliers' facilities are completed by independent, third-party auditors specially trained in social and environmental auditing and the VAP audit protocol.
 The EICC offers trainings for auditors and corporate audit program managers in VAP audits.
 The trainings are run by internationally-recognized, non-profit supply chain sustainability group Verité at multi-day, in-person trainings that take place several times per year.
 Please see the EICC events calendar for a complete listing of these trainings.